flrntdfr/RyefieldSociety.com/_posts/2021-01-25-home-outside.md

 permalink: /news/20210125-01
 ---

 So happy to be part of this!
-Cannot tell how lucky I feel to <!--more-->have one track in the same compilation as some of my favorite ambient producers.
+Cannot tell how lucky I feel to have one track in the same compilation as <!--more-->some of my favorite ambient producers.

 "Home Outside" is part of the compilation Music for Another Sky released by Mailbox Records, all proceeds go to [@RefugeCharity](https://twitter.com/RefugeCharity), helping victims of domestic violence.